UCL/TDMS/README.md

 $ make install
 ```

-If CMake cannot find MATLAB, FFTW, or install to the default installat prefix, uncomment the relevant line(s) and modify the path(s) accordingly.
+If CMake cannot find MATLAB, FFTW, or install to the default installation prefix, uncomment the relevant line(s) and modify the path(s) accordingly.

 <details>
 <summary>Mac-specific instructions</summary>